Referring a student to the Student of Concern Committee

 Connecting a student to counseling

-Students with urgent concerns, during Tang operational hours
+Students with urgent concerns, during UHS operational hours

 - During CAPS operational hours, students with urgent concerns can call CAPS at (510) 642-9494.

-Students with urgent concerns, when Tang is closed
+Students with urgent concerns, when UHS is closed/unavailable

 - You and/or the student can call the After Hours Assistance Line at (855) 817-5667 and ask to speak with a counselor.